Optimising the relative entropy under semidefinite constraints: Introduction

-of minimising the relative entropy $D(\rho,\sigma)= \tr[\rho (\log(\rho)-\log(\sigma))]$ over all pairs of quantum states fulfilling a support condition $\operatorname{supp}(\rho) \subseteq \operatorname{supp}(\sigma)$, which is captured by the existence of finite constants $\lambda,\mu \geq 0$ in the above.
 Despite being convex, this optimisation problem is highly non-linear and contains the analytically benign, but numerically problematic matrix logarithm.
 Thus, for general instances, \eqref{eq:general_problem} can not be solved directly by existing standard methods.
-The construction of a converging sequence of reliable lower bounds on $c$ in \eqref{eq:general_problem} is the central technical contribution of this work.
+The construction of a converging sequence of reliable lower bounds on the value $c$ in \eqref{eq:general_problem} is the central technical contribution of this work.

-Our focus task of estimating key-rates can be casted as an instance of this (see the last section of \autoref{sec:results} and \autoref{sec:instances}).
+Our focus task of estimating key-rates can be cast as an instance of this (see the last section of \autoref{sec:results} and supplementary material \autoref{apendix:sdp_formulations}).
 Here lower bounds on \eqref{eq:general_problem} directly translate into lower bounds on the key-rate, which is exactly the direction of an estimate needed for a reliable security proof.
 There is however a long list of further problems that can be formulated as an instance of \eqref{eq:general_problem}.
 It includes for example the optimisation over all types of entropies which are expressible as relative entropies.
-Exemplary we provide the calculation of the entanglement-assisted classical capacity of a quantum channel in \autoref{sec:quantum_shannon} where one has to optimise in fact the mutual information of a bipartite system.
+For example we provide the calculation of the entanglement-assisted classical capacity of a quantum channel in the supplementary material \autoref{sec:quantum_shannon} where one has to optimise in fact the mutual information of a bipartite system.
+The optimization problem \eqref{eq:general_problem} naturally generalizes from relative entropies to general f-divergences.
+With minimal adjustments, our method can also tackle this class.
+Despite not be the focus task of this work, a details numerical analysis is left for future work, we already formulated the relevant technical parts of the Methods section \ref{sec:methods} from this more general perspective.